Skip Menu

-While von Goeben passed away on October 2021 at the age of 90, her support for KFAC will be felt long after her passing.
-The MSU Foundation has announced that von Goeben left an estate gift for nearly $470,000.
+While von Goeben passed away in October 2021 at the age of 90, her support for KFAC will be felt long after her death.
+The MSU Foundation has announced that von Goeben left an estate gift of nearly $470,000.

 "We are greatly appreciative of Ms. von Goeben's generous donation, which represents her passion and love for the arts," said Rick Hesterberg, vice president for University Advancement.
 "This endowment will go a long way to support the mission of the Kentucky Folk Art Center, a very cherished facility in our community that attracts people from across our region and state."